wavespectra/wavespectra/docs/partitioning.rst

 partitions can be requested, in which case the least separated partitions are further combined until the requested number is reached.

+The `STEEPNESS` method is a variation of `PTM1` that classifies the wind sea from the wave steepness of each topographic partition rather than from a wave age criterion based on the wind, so it requires no wind input.

 The `BBOX` method is a custom method to split the energy density inside and outside a defined bounding box in spectral space.